moby/moby/docs/sources/userguide/dockervolumes.md

 > **Note:**
 > This is not available from a `Dockerfile` due to the portability
-> and sharing purpose of it.
-As the host directory is, by its nature,
+> and sharing purpose of built images.
+The host directory is, by its nature,
-> host-dependent, a host directory specified in a `Dockerfile` probably
+> host-dependent, so a host directory specified in a `Dockerfile` probably
 > wouldn't work on all hosts.

 Docker defaults to a read-write volume but we can also mount a directory